biodunfoluso/LITA-CAPSTONE-PROJECT-1/README.md

   From Ms. Excel analysis, the following pivot tables were prepared for the summary of the sales data.

-   * Total sales by product--- pivot table 2
+   - Total sales by product--- pivot table 2

- *Total sales by Month---   Pivot table 4
+ - Total sales by Month---   Pivot table 4

- *Total sales by Region---Pivot table 6
+  ,- Total sales by Region---Pivot table 6

-*Average sales by product--- Pivot table 8
+- Average sales by product--- Pivot table 8

-*Top selling product by sales--- Pivot table 16
+- Top selling product by sales--- Pivot table 16

-*Top selling product by quantity---Pivot table 20
+- Top selling product by quantity---Pivot table 20

-And their visualisation.,
+ - And their visualisation

  MySQL was used to justify the sales data questions and the following queries were executed to provide action output to the given findings.
 See the screenshots [downloaded here]https://canvas.instructure.com/eportfolios/3286997/entries/12091330/files/SZKICNHXSLTtnRFDIaKXZvMLnO5xVBnDgNXyO1p6